onap/policy-parent/docs/development/devtools/acm-participants-smoke.rst

 ***************
 The CLAMP participants (kubernetes and http) are used to interact with the helm client in a kubernetes environment for the deployment of microservices via helm chart as well as to configure the microservices over REST endpoints.
-Both of these participants are often used together in the Control loop workflow.
+Both of these participants are often used together in the Automation Composition Management workflow.

 This document will serve as a guide to do smoke tests on the different components that are involved when working with the participants and outline how they operate.
 It will also show a developer how to set up their environment for carrying out smoke tests on these participants.